-Virginia localities have the highest auto tax burdens at all income levels, with Fairfax City ranking highest at all levels.
-DC has the lowest auto tax burdens at the \$25,000- through \$75,000-levels, with the Maryland jurisdictions having the lowest burdens at the highest two income levels.
-The District and Maryland jurisdictions do not levy a personal property tax on automobiles, as do Virginia localities.
+Virginia localities have the highest auto tax burdens at all income levels, with Arlington ranking highest at the top three levels.
+The District has the lowest auto tax burdens at all income levels.
+Maryland jurisdictions and the District do not levy a personal property tax on automobiles, as do Virginia localities.

-^{2/} Assumption made to maintain consistency with choices made in prior reports.
+2/ Assumption made to maintain consistency with choices made in prior reports.

-^{3/} Assumes 15,000 miles driven for primary car; 7,500 for secondary car (secondary car denoted with an asterisk).
+3/ Assumes 15,000 miles driven for primary car; 7,500 for secondary car (secondary car denoted with an asterisk).

-Table 6: 2020 Major State & Local Tax Burdens for a Family of Three In Selected Washington Metropolitan Area Jurisdictions
+Table 6: 2021 Major State & Local Tax Burdens for a Family of Three In Selected Washington Metropolitan Area Jurisdictions